 The President and CEO is also required to maintain his stock ownership guideline level until one year after cessation of employment.
-As at December 31, 2018, all NEOs achieved their share ownership requirements, with the exception of Mr. Foster who was hired on March 19, 2018.
-He has a five-year period to achieve the minimum stock ownership requirement level.
+As at December 31, 2019, all NEOs achieved their share ownership requirements, with the exception of Mr. Reilly and Mrs. Klein who were hired in June 2019 and in December 2019, respectively.
+They have a five-year period to achieve the minimum stock ownership requirement level.